-Along with Lily Allen, Paris Hilton, and Emile Hirsch, Ariana Grande has become the most recent pop diva to share her personal dental experience on Instagram after removal of wisdom teeth.
+Along with Lily Allen, Paris Hilton, and Emile Hirsch, Ariana Grande has become the most recent pop diva to share her personal dental experience on Instagram after the removal of wisdom teeth.
 The caption read, “Peace out, final three wisdom teeth.
 It’s been real.”

-Who knows if “wisdom teeth removal” will continue to be a trending topic by celebrities on social media?
+Who knows if “wisdom teeth removal” will continue to be a trending topic among celebrities on social media?
 Nothing is taboo anymore on the celebrity scene.
-But for those interested or concerned, we wanted to explain more about the procedure and why extraction is recommended for most your adults before problems occur.
+But for those interested or concerned, we wanted to explain more about the procedure and why extraction is recommended for most adults before problems occur.

 Wisdom teeth, or third molars, begin to erupt between the ages of 16 – 25 and they usually erupt sooner in females than males.
 They are the furthest teeth in the back of the mouth on all four sides of the upper and lower jaws.

 Most upper and lower jaws today are not large enough to can’t accommodate these last molars, preventing them from not erupting fully or becoming impacted which can cause a number of serious problems.